wazo-platform/wazo-doc/source/troubleshooting/troubleshooting.rst

 Getting help
 ------------

-Sometime its just not possible to fix a problem by yourself.
+Sometimes it's just not possible to fix a problem by yourself.
 In that case, you will most likely need to get help from someone outside your network.

 *ngrok* can be used to give access to someone outside your network to your Wazo server.